Skip to content

 Why Should You Visit Milford Sound?

-Drifting on the natural ponds to admire the most spectacular sights is one the most fun things to do in New Zealand.
-Dating back to the middle of an ice age, this ancient place is incorporated with glaciers, mountains, waterfalls, and dolphins dancing in the ocean.
+Drifting on the natural ponds to admire the most spectacular sights is one the most fun things in New Zealand.
+Dating back to the middle of the ice age, this ancient place is incorporated with glaciers, mountains, waterfalls, and dolphins dancing in the ocean.
 It’s hard to disappoint you.
-Make time to head to Homer Tunnel, around in the heart of the mountain.
+Make time to head to Homer Tunnel, around the heart of the mountain.
 You can reach it by driving to Milford Sound, stopping for a while, and watching some wild animals that wander around to search for scraps.

 Things to Do: